How Does the Flu Affect Older Adults?

 Keep in mind that the seasonal flu viruses change each year, so older adults need to get a new flu shot each fall.

-The Centers for Disease Control and Prevention (CDC) offers an online flu shot clinic locator.
+The CDC offers an online flu shot clinic locator.
 Flu vaccinations are easier to find than ever.
-They are commonly found at walk-in clinics at many pharmacies and grocery stores.
+You can get them at walk-in clinics in many pharmacies and grocery stores.
 That's in addition to local health departments and many doctors' offices.